se-edu/se-book/gitAndGithub/pull/sourcetree_1.md

 Note the following (cross-refer the screenshot above):

-Arrow marked as `a`: The local repo is now at this commit, marked by the `master` label.<br>
+* Arrow marked as `a`: The local repo is now at this commit, marked by the `master` label.<br>
-Arrow marked as `b`: The `origin/master` label shows what is the latest commit in the `master` branch in the remote repo. `origin` is the default name given to the upstream repo you cloned from.
+* Arrow marked as `b`: The `origin/master` label shows what is the latest commit in the `master` branch in the remote repo. `origin` is the default name given to the upstream repo you cloned from.
+You can ignore the `origin/HEAD` label for now.